XinyanGe/hkust-llm-rewrite-pipeline/README.md

 - `rewrite_pipeline.py` — main pipeline script

 ## Usage
+1. Install dependencies:
+pip install -r requirements.txt
-1. Fill in your API server URLs and keys at the top of the script:
+2. Fill in your API server URLs and keys at the top of the script:
 YOUR_SERVER_URL = "..."
 YOUR_API_KEY = "..."
 YOUR_ACCESS_KEY = "..."
 YOUR_MODEL_ENDPOINT = "..."
 GPT_SERVER_URL = "..."
-2. Run:
+3. Run the pipeline:
 python rewrite_pipeline.py

 ## Notes